vish-777/academic-kickstart/content/project/project_1.md

 +++
-title = "BOSTON DYNAMICSí ROBOTS ARE PREPARING TO LEAVE THE LAB ó IS THE WORLD READY?î" subtitle = ""
+title = "BOSTON DYNAMICS‚Äô ROBOTS ARE PREPARING TO LEAVE THE LAB ‚Äî IS THE WORLD READY?‚Äù" subtitle = ""

 date = 2018-11-08T00:00:00